SaaS Penetration Testing Services

 SaaS Security Testing Methodology

-Identity and Access Management (IAM)
+Identity and Access Management (IAM)1

 This phase involves reviewing identity and access management-related controls.
 Generally, these include checks on the use of higher privilege accounts, use of MFA, password policy, IAM policies, access keys and credentials usage policies

-SaaS Logging
+SaaS Logging2

 This phase includes reviews around CloudTrail log settings, trail configuration and use of CloudWatch or similar setups.
 Configuration settings, storage access logging and encryption are also reviewed.

-Network Security
+Network Security3

 This involves checks around the firewall/NSG, controls such as ingress, egress rulesets, flow logging, traffic restrictions, and least access privileges.

 Cloud monitoring is one of the critical elements of security for SaaS applications.
 You must know what’s being accessed, attempted for access or has been granted access.
 Audit events help with internal improvements as well as record keeping in case of an incident.
+These reviews include checks for real-time monitoring configuration, management sign-ins, unauthorised API calls, alarms for any changes made to access control lists, security policy/groups, routing tables, and related parameters.